uc-mestemax/it3038c-scripts/project3/readme.md

 ## Final Remarks

 I also did this in python using the flask module we were shown in class and it was so much more intuitive that I wish I would of just committed to that.
 Even though I spent the most time on the nodeJS portion for project three, NodeJS continues to keep me awake at night and give me nightmares, but nonetheless I learned a lot.
-The python script can be ran by using a virtual env environment, running `pip install requests`, and finally running `python .\project3\flask\web.py`.
+The python script can be ran by using a virtual env environment, running `pip install requests` && `pip install flask`, and finally running `python .\project3\flask\web.py`.
 But that script was more of a "see if it works" rather than anything special.

 This project really told me what I didn't know about the breadth of many languages, so I am hoping to strengthen those skills as I move forward.